-14. In terms of Regulation 34 of the NEMA EIA Regulations, 2014 (as amended), the holder must conduct environmental audits to determine compliance with the conditions of the Environmental Authorisation, the EMPr and submit Environmental Audit Reports to the Competent Authority.
-The Environmental Audit Report must be prepared by an independent person (not the ECO appointed in terms of condition 12 above) and must contain all the information required in Appendix 7 of the NEMA EIA Regulations, 2014 (as amended).
+14. In terms of Regulation 34 of the NEMA EIA Regulations, 2014 (as amended), the holder must conduct environmental audits to determine compliance with the conditions of the Environmental

+Authorisation, the EMPr and submit Environmental Audit Reports to the Competent Authority.
+The Environmental Audit Report must be prepared by an independent person (other than the ECO appointed in terms of condition 12 above or the appointed Environmental Assessment Practitioner) and must contain all the information required in Appendix 7 of the NEMA EIA Regulations, 2014 (as amended).

-The holder must undertake an environmental audit every year for the duration of the construction phase and submit Environmental Audit Reports annually to the Competent Authority during the construction phase.
-The final Environmental Audit Report must be submitted to the Competent Authority within three months after operation commenced.
+The holder must undertake one environmental audit and submit the Environmental Audit Report to the Competent Authority within three months after completion of the construction phase.